ParvinaOdinaeva/homepage_5/README.md

-# My next homework - a modification of the previous one
+# My next homework - a modification of the previous homepage_4
 ## *Description*
 <br>page icon and meta property added
 ## *Technologies used:*